Frank Rijkaard: Netherlands

+Sparta Rotterdam

 During the 2001–02 season, he became manager of Sparta Rotterdam in the Eredivisie, the oldest professional team in the country.
-Rijkaard enjoyed the down-to-earth atmosphere, although the club was not financially strong.
-Under his leadership, the club was relegated to the second division for the first time in its history, and he was consequently sacked.
+Rijkaard said that he enjoyed the down-to-earth atmosphere, although the club was not financially strong.
+Under his leadership, Sparta played in the relegation playoff and finished bottom, relegating the club to the second division for the first time in its history.

+Rijkaard resigned after their relegation, having received a death threat.

 Barcelona

 First years

 Rijkaard was not out of a coaching role for long, and less than a year after leaving Sparta, he was appointed manager of Barcelona for the 2003–04 season, with Albert Roca as the assistant coach.
 The season would prove to be a watershed for the club, but not without initial instability.
 Rijkaard arrived at the club as it entered a new phase, having elected a new president in Joan Laporta and a new managerial board, but with fans unhappy that Laporta had let English midfielder David Beckham snub the chance to join the club.
 For Rijkaard, the team he inherited, with the exception of new superstar signing Ronaldinho (who was the club's second choice after Beckham), also consisted of many underachieving players from the old guard and era that failed to meet the club and its fans' demands to match archrival Real Madrid's success in the early 2000s, having not won a trophy since 1999.

 Rijkaard had a disappointing start at Barcelona that saw some sections of the club's fans call for his resignation, and he drew flak from the media when the team lost to Real Madrid in December 2003.
 Rijkaard's resilience won through and from 2004 onwards, he achieved a massive turnaround, as the team went from strength to strength.
 Barcelona finished runners-up in La Liga in 2003–04, having been close to the relegation zone at one point in the earlier stages of the season.
 Rijkaard then took Barcelona to the next level as he phased out the old guard and rebuilt a new-look side around Ronaldinho, with new players like Deco, Samuel Eto'o, Rafael Márquez and Ludovic Giuly, along with the latest promotion of some young players from the previous era trained in the club's youth teams, including Víctor Valdés, Lionel Messi and Andrés Iniesta.
 He eventually succeeded in turning around the fortunes of the club, with the strong support of Laporta, and within the next couple of years finally managed to win La Liga both in 2004–05 and in 2005–06.